Arizona Time Zone: Understanding DST & Local Times

 Frequently Asked Questions About the Arizona Time Zone

-Does Arizona observe Daylight Saving Time?
+Why doesn’t Arizona observe Daylight Saving Time?

-What time zone is Arizona in?
+What time zone is Phoenix in?